D4rk-5ky/Syncerate/README.md

 For every normal invocation, Syncerate starts a monotonic runtime timer before configuration/runtime work.
 The reported `Total runtime` is captured when the replication run has reached its success/failure result, immediately before post-run email and `SystemAction` handling.
 This fixed cut-off is intentional: it allows the **same runtime value** to be written to terminal, `.log`, and the email that is about to be sent.
 Time spent sending that same email, waiting the optional two minutes before a system action, or executing the system action cannot be included in an email that has already been constructed.

+For successful and warning-success runs, Syncerate also reports `Data transferred`.
+It reads the byte counter emitted by Syncoid's normal `pv` progress stream, keeps the highest observed byte count for each individual Syncoid send stream, and sums those completed/attempted streams across all dataset pairs.
+This avoids counting repeated progress refreshes more than once while still including bytes that were actually retransmitted during a Broken Pipe retry.
+The displayed unit is chosen automatically using 1024-based thresholds: `KB`, `MB`, `GB`, or `TB`.
+Values smaller than 1 KB are shown as a fractional KB.

+Syncerate deliberately does **not** guess a transfer size from Syncoid's rounded `(~ size)` estimates.
+If a transfer starts but a usable `pv` byte counter cannot be observed—for example because `--quiet` suppresses progress, `pv` is unavailable, or custom `--pv-options` replace the normal byte-counter output—the final success summary reports `Data transferred :   Unavailable`.

-The final run summary writes `Final run summary`, inserts one blank line, repeats `BackupTitle` and `BackupComment` when configured with another blank line between the title and comment for readability, inserts another blank line after the comment, then prints elapsed time as `HH:MM:SS.mmm`.
-It is written to the normal logger **before the success email is built**, so the `.log` file attached/copied into the email already contains the timer.
-The same plain-text summary is also placed at the top of success and error email bodies. `--help` and `--version` do not produce a runtime summary.
+The final run summary writes `Final run summary`, inserts one blank line, repeats `BackupTitle` and `BackupComment` when configured with another blank line between the title and comment for readability, inserts another blank line after the comment, then prints the transfer total (for completed replication summaries), inserts one blank line, and prints elapsed time as `HH:MM:SS.mmm`.
+It is written to the normal logger **before the success email is built**, so the `.log` file attached/copied into the email already contains the transfer total and timer.
+Success/warning-success email bodies use the same summary.
+Error email bodies still include the metadata and runtime, but do not claim a complete total-transfer value after an interrupted/failed run. `--help` and `--version` do not produce a runtime summary.

 Example: